Eitz/nanocurrency-wasm-pow/README.md

 This implementation has just been tested in Chrome (Windows 64bit), Firefox (Windows 64bit) and Chrome (Android) but should also work in all the [devices supporting WASM](https://developer.mozilla.org/en-US/docs/WebAssembly#Browser_compatibility).

-### Examples

-There are examples in the `/examples` folder.

-One of them uses webworkers to multithread the PoW.
-The other one is single threaded.